MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 A simple interface for actions and predictions allows bots to react when they have high confidence for taking action.
 Ambient presence lets bots learn intent, use prompts based on business logic, and generate responses.
 For example, if a user has been out of office and needs to quickly summarize a thread, the SDK understands the intent as summarization, allows prompts to make summarizations over a period of time, potentially focused on the user’s manager, and provides actions to summarize chat content for users to consume.

-## Why build apps with Teams conversational AI?
+## Why build apps with Teams AI library?

-Teams conversational AI library makes Teams apps truly conversational, not driven by rigid command structures.
+Teams AI library makes Teams apps truly conversational, not driven by rigid command structures.
 The SDK is designed to seamlessly integrate with the Teams Bot Framework SDK.
 Building apps for Teams is drastically simpler, with rich natural language features out of the box that brings any app experience into the conversation.

-Here are some key benefits of the Teams conversational AI library:
+Here are some key benefits of the Teams AI library:

 * ​Strong POV with Teams app components​.
 You can instantiate your bot activity handler and invoke any Teams capabilities by just invoking the function.